Daddiezion/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script adds execute permission to owner, group owner,read permission users,to file hello.
+script adds execution permission to the owner, group owner and other users, to file hello